EpicBrainUser/python-booklet/python_booklet.typ

 #exercise(
     title: [Character replace],
     content: [Read in a string and then replace all whitespace with underscores (`_`) , and all vowels with asterisks (`*`)] )

+=== Ex7
+#exercise(
+    title: [Isogram checker],
+    content: [An isogram is a word or phrase in which no letters repeat, for example 'uncopyrightable' and 'subdermatoglyphic' are isograms whereas 'eleven' isn't (the 'e' repeats).
+Write a program that takes an input and prints whether or not it is an isogram. ]
+)